 I believe Uncharted to be the Donkey Kong Country of its console generation.
 Both games came out when people were skeptical about the capabilities of their respective platforms and sought to address those very criticisms.
-Unfortunately, Uncharted is also like Donkey Kong Country in that it’s difficult to enthusiastically recommend knowing the sequels managed to improve on the original in every conceivable way.
+Unfortunately, Uncharted is also like Donkey Kong Country in that it’s difficult to enthusiastically recommend knowing the sequels managed to improve on the original.
 The later games retroactively make Uncharted feel like something half-formed.
-It’s clear the elements for greatness are there, but they weren’t fully realized right off the bat.
+It’s clear the elements for a good game are there, but they weren’t fully realized right off the bat.

 I’m aware I probably sounded harsh in my analysis, but having said my piece, Uncharted is honestly a decent game.
 I concede the issues I had with the game were certainly not deal-breakers by any stretch of the imagination, and could easily be overlooked by anyone who is simply looking for a brisk, action-oriented experience.
 Though if you do intend to follow the series from the beginning, try not to purchase it alone.
 Uncharted often comes bundled with at least one of its sequels; if you have a PlayStation 4, the most economical use of your money would be to get the Nathan Drake Collection, which includes the first three installments.
 Otherwise, I can safely say that as impressive as these efforts were to make Uncharted a killer app for the PlayStation 3, they weren’t enough.